FabianSilvaA/Code-Manuscript/README.md

+This repository contains all source codes and datasets required to reproduce the computational experiments, machine learning models, statistical analyses and numerical results presented in the manuscript.

+The repository has been organized to facilitate replication of the methodology and results by other researchers.

 # An Explainable Machine Learning Framework for Predicting Travel Intention in Virtual Tourism: Evidence from Da Nang, Vietnam #

 **Submission ID:** 10756